-Workshop · 6th or 7th August 2026 · Lagos, Nigeria
+Workshop · 7th August 2026 · Lagos, Nigeria

 4th Workshop on Robotics & Automation in Africa